MackMcCall/CoffeeSchedulingApp/README.md

 - Smart consumption calculations: Input your average daily usage, and the app calculates how long your current supply will last.
 - Restock reminders: Receive timely notifications when it's time to repurchase coffee, ensuring you never get caught off guard (future development).

-This project highlights my skills in:
+## This project demonstrates proficiency in:

 - Backend Development: Experience with C#, ASP.NET MVC, and database interaction (MySQL with Dapper).
 - Frontend Development: HTML for user interface design.
-- Authentication: Implementation in progress using Auth0 for secure user login (future development).
+- Authentication: Implementation in progress using Auth0 for secure user login.

 ## Looking to Contribute?
 (Great for Junior Devs!)